 - Use mold resistant products like the anti-mould paint, especially in high-risk areas like kitchens and bathrooms.

 Alternatively, I recently came across ‘antibacterial paint additive’, which looks like a pretty cool solution.
-You basically mix the liquid into any ol’ regular paint and it apparently prevents mould and mildew from multiplying, thus they die out before becoming unsightly mouldy patch.
+You basically mix the liquid into any ol’ regular paint and it apparently prevents mould and mildew from multiplying, thus they die out before becoming an unsightly mouldy patch.
 It’s cheaper than off-the-shelf anti-mould paint (but does the same thing) and effective for the lifetime of the painted surface…

 (if anyone tries this solution, please let me know how you get on!)